vanviegen/aberdeen/docs/Tutorial.md

 Why are we passing in a function instead of just, say, an array of children?
 I'm glad you asked! :-) For each such function Aberdeen will create an *observer*, which will play a major part in what comes next...

 ### Observable objects
 Aberdeen's reactivity system is built around observable objects.
-These are created using the `proxy` function:
+These are created using the {@link aberdeen.proxy} function:

-When you access properties of a proxied object within an observer function (the function passed to `$`), Aberdeen automatically tracks these dependencies.
+When you access properties of a proxied object within an observer function (the function passed to {@link aberdeen.$}), Aberdeen automatically tracks these dependencies.
 If the values change later, the observer function will re-run, updating only the affected parts of the DOM.

 ```javascript
 import { $, proxy } from 'aberdeen';